KeystoneHQ/Keystone-developer-hub/integration/ethereum.md

 ```

 ### The signature provided by Keystone to the wallet
-After Keyston sigend the request, it will provide signature to the wallet which can extract the signature either construct the transaction or verify the signature. we provide an new UR type `eth-signature` for this.
-More info about the `eth-signature`,please check the `Specification` section of the [EIP](https://github.com/ethereum/EIPs/pull/4527)
+After Keystone signed the request, it will provide a signature to the wallet which can extract the signature either construct the transaction or verify the signature. we provide a new UR type `eth-signature` for this.
+For more info about the `eth-signature`, please check the `Specification` section of the [EIP](https://github.com/ethereum/EIPs/pull/4527)

 ##### Library
 We have also provided the `eth-signature` in the `ur-registry-eth` library.